bimobject/docs/docs/minidocs/products/add-packaging.md

 ## What's in the sidepanel?

-The list in the **Add packaging sidepanel** shows all the packaging that is available in your library. _Packaging_ entities are created by you on the `Packaging` page.
+The list in the **Add packaging sidepanel** shows all the packaging that is available in your catalog and library. _Packaging_ entities are created by you on the `Packaging` page, or imported from the `Global Library`.

 :::warning Nothing in the list?
-If this list is empty, you need to create a packaging first.
+If this list is empty, you need to create or import a packaging first.

 Learn more about this in the full documentation.
 You can find it by clicking the `Read full docs` button at the top right of this window.
 :::